Erase Tax Debt and IRS Liens

 Let Us Help You Eliminate Tax Debt with Bankruptcy

-A qualified bankruptcy attorney from the Law Offices of Stanley J. Kakol will establish whether your income tax debt, including late returns, is eligible for discharge.
-Your Kakol Bankruptcy attorney will also develop a plan of action that focuses on your financial commitments and takes care of issues like asset retention and retirement protection.
+A qualified bankruptcy attorney from The SJK Law Firm will establish whether your income tax debt, including late returns, is eligible for discharge.
+Your SJK Bankruptcy attorney will also develop a plan of action that focuses on your financial commitments and takes care of issues like asset retention and retirement protection.

 Call my offices to organize a free assessment of your unique situation and to see what can be done to help you erase your tax debts and IRS liens with an effective debt elimination or debt reduction plan.
 I am certain you won’t be disappointed.